emtee40/DCSBIOSBridge-wiki/Home.md

 ## DCSBIOSBridge transfers data between ```dcs-bios``` and your ```serial ports```

+### Creating a profile
+This helps keeping your settings from session to session.
+Save anywhere and read from anywhere.

 ### dcs-bios communication
 * The cog wheel spins when data is received from ```dcs-bios```